CapstoneDesign-Spring2026-UlsanCollege/freesewaa/docs/PROGRESS/MVP_WEEK_2.md

-For Week 2, the team needs to decide what minimum features will be included in the demo version of the Free Sewa App.
-Since this is an early stage of the capstone project, it is important to focus on building a simple but working prototype rather than trying to implement all possible features.

-The goal of the demo is to clearly show the main idea of the platform: allowing users to donate unused items and allowing others to request them.
-Constraints

-Limited time before the Week 2 demo

-Team members are still setting up the development environment

-The project has not yet started full development

-The demo must clearly show the main concept of the application

-Deadline / Demo Impact

-If the scope is too large, the team may not be able to complete the features before the demo.
-Therefore, we must focus only on the core functions of the Free Sewa platform.

-Options considered
-Option A – Build many features at once
-Pros

-The app would look more complete

-More functionality could be demonstrated

-Cons

-High risk of unfinished features

-Development may become confusing for the team

-Hard to finish before the demo deadline

-Option B – Focus on a Minimum Viable Product (MVP) Pros

-Easier to complete within the demo deadline

-Allows the team to focus on core functionality

-Reduces development complexity

-Cons

-The application will have limited features initially

-Some advanced features will be postponed to later sprint

-Decision (what we chose)
-We decided to focus on a Minimum Viable Product (MVP) for the Week 2 demo.

-The demo version of the Free Sewa App will include the following core features:

-User can post an item for donation

-Users can view a list of available donated items

-Users can request an item

-Users can contact the donor

-This decision ensures that the team can deliver a working prototype that clearly demonstrates the idea of the Free Sewa platform.

-Consequences / follow-ups
-What changes now?

-The team will prioritize building the core MVP features first.

-Advanced features will be added in later sprints.

-Next Tasks

-Create the page for posting donation items

-Build the page to display available donated items

-Implement the request item feature

-Add a simple method for contacting the donor

-Prepare the demo flow for presentation
+# 📌 Free Sewaa – Week 2 MVP Decision

+## 🧠 Overview

+For Week 2, the team focused on defining a **Minimum Viable Product (MVP)** for the Free Sewaa platform.
+At this early stage of development, the priority is to build a **simple, functional prototype** that clearly demonstrates the core idea of the application.

+The primary goal of the demo is to showcase how users can:
+- Donate unused items
+- Browse available items
+- Request items from others
+- Connect with donors

+---

+## ⚠️ Constraints

+The team considered the following limitations while defining the MVP:

+- Limited time before the Week 2 demo
+- Development environment setup is still in progress
+- Full development has not yet started
+- The demo must clearly communicate the main concept of the platform

+---

+## 🎯 Demo Goal

+The Week 2 demo should:
+- Present a **working prototype**
+- Clearly demonstrate the **core user flow**
+- Focus on **functionality over complexity**
+- Provide a **strong foundation** for future development

+---

+## 🔍 Options Considered

+### Option A – Build Multiple Features

+**Pros**
+- More complete-looking application
+- Broader functionality demonstration

+**Cons**
+- High risk of incomplete or broken features
+- Increased development complexity
+- Difficult to complete within the deadline
+- Potential confusion within the team

+---

+### Option B – Focus on MVP (Selected)

+**Pros**
+- Achievable within the demo timeline
+- Clear focus on core functionality
+- Reduced development complexity
+- Easier to test and demonstrate

+**Cons**
+- Limited feature set in the initial version
+- Advanced features postponed to future sprints

+---

+## ✅ Decision

+The team decided to adopt **Option B: Minimum Viable Product (MVP)**.

+The Week 2 demo version of Free Sewaa will include the following **core features**:

+### 🔹 Core MVP Features

+1. **Post Donation Item**
+   - Users can add items they want to donate
+   - Includes title, description, category, and basic details

+2. **Browse Available Items**
+   - Users can view a list of donated items
+   - Items displayed in a simple, structured layout

+3. **Request an Item**
+   - Users can send a request for an item
+   - Basic interaction flow (no advanced approval system yet)

+4. **Contact Donor**
+   - Simple method to communicate with the donor
+   - Basic messaging or contact option

+---

+## 🎯 Why This Decision?

+This approach ensures that:
+- The team delivers a **working and stable prototype**
+- The core concept of Free Sewaa is clearly demonstrated
+- Development remains **organized and manageable**
+- The foundation is ready for **future feature expansion**

+---

+## 🔄 Consequences & Follow-ups

+### What Changes Now?

+- Focus shifts entirely to **core feature development**
+- Avoid adding non-essential or advanced features
+- Emphasis on **stability and usability** over complexity

+---

+## 🛠️ Next Tasks

+To complete the MVP, the team will:

+- Build the **Post Item page**
+- Develop the **Browse Items page**
+- Implement the **Request Item functionality**
+- Add a **basic contact/chat system**
+- Prepare a **clear demo flow** for presentation

+---

+## 🚀 Demo Flow (Presentation Plan)

+During the demo, the team will demonstrate:

+1. User posts a donation item
+2. Another user browses available items
+3. User selects and requests an item
+4. User contacts the donor

+This flow will clearly communicate the **value and purpose** of the Free Sewaa platform.

+---

+## 🏁 Conclusion

+By focusing on a Minimum Viable Product, the team ensures a **successful Week 2 demo** while laying a strong foundation for future development.
+This approach balances **quality, clarity, and feasibility**, which are critical at this stage of the project.